 Less than 20 minutes of prep the night before, wake up the next morning and pop it in the oven while everyone is opening their gifts.
 My family loves cinnamon rolls and french toast and this casserole has both of those delicious flavors combined.

-- 1 16 ounce (450 g) loaf of French bread or day old or toasted cinnamon Texas Toast, cut into cubes
+- 1 16-ounce (450 g) French bread or day old or toasted cinnamon Texas Toast, cut into cubes

 - 7 large eggs